javacc/javacc/docs/faq.md

 }
 ```

-In general when a regular expression is a Java string and identical to regular expression occurring in a regular expression production, then the Java string is interchangeable with the token kind from the regular expression production.
+In general terms, when a regular expression is a Java string and identical to a regular expression occurring in a regular expression production, then the Java string is interchangeable with the token type from the regular expression production.

-When a regular expression is a Java string, but there is no corresponding regular expression production, then JavaCC essentially makes up a corresponding regular expression production.
+When a regular expression is a Java string but there is no corresponding regular expression production, then JavaCC essentially makes up a corresponding regular expression production.
 This is shown by the `def` which becomes an anonymous regular expression production.
 Note that all occurrences of the same string end up represented by a single regular expression production.

 Finally, consider the two occurrences of the complex regular expression `< (["0"-"9"])+ >`.
 Each one is turned into a different regular expression production.
 This spells trouble, as the `ANON2` regular expression production will never succeed (see [What if more than one regular expression matches a prefix of the remaining input?](#) and [When should regular expressions be put directly into a BNF production?](#)).